ServiceStack/servicestack.net/MyApp/_posts/2024-06-12_commands-feature.md

 ## Code Architecture

-Ultimately nothing beats the simplicity of "No Architecture" by having all API logic contained within your Service Implementation where it just needs to call a few App dependentices to implement its functionality and return a populated Response DTO:
+Ultimately nothing beats the simplicity of "No Architecture" by maintaining all logic within a Service Implementation which just needs to call a few App dependentices to implement its functionality and return a populated Response DTO:

 ```csharp
 public object Any(MyRequest request) => new MyResponse { ... };